Big News: Kosli’s achieves Series A milestone with Deutsche Bank as an investor - Read the announcement

 Why this group exists

-This isn't either.
-The Control Group exists for the conversations that don't happen anywhere else:
+The Control Group is where you can have the conversations that don't happen anywhere else:

 • How are peers actually evidencing controls in production today?